kartheikiyer/chaotic_neural/README.md

 ***

 This project was started during the hack session for .Astronomy 11 held at Toronto.
 See the full collection of present and past hacks at [the hacks collector](https://github.com/dotastro/hacks-collector).
+Lots of thanks to Harshil Kamdar, Kate Storey-Fisher, Mubdi Rahman, Mariarosa Marinelli, Sarah Gossan and Bryan Gaensler for useful suggestions and data-wrangling help throughout the development process!